 Preparing your Manuscript

 Manuscripts should follow APA 6th Edition.
-Double space all manuscripts, margins should be 2 centimeters and times roman or arial font should be used.
+Double-space all manuscripts, margins should be 2 centimetres and times roman or Arial font should be used.
 All tables and figures should be mentioned in the body of the text.
 Abbreviations should be used sparingly and spelled in full prior to their first use.
-Non-brand device and medication names are preferred.
+Non-brand devices and medication names are preferred.
 Remember to blind your submission (“XXX” out identifying information).